 The Keshet Award for Contemporary Art is presented every two years, over a period of ten years, to an Israeli artist, in support of one exhibition out of the Herzliya Museum of Contemporary Art’s annual program.
 The selected exhibition is curated by an international curator, in a bid to foster a significant dialogue that may lead to the forging of cultural bridges and new professional ties, thereby supporting and encouraging Israeli art.
 The Keshet Award for Contemporary Art is the first prize to be awarded by the Herzliya Museum of Contemporary Art, and we are most grateful to Keren Bar-Gil and Ran Avidan for their generous and significant donation.

-Herzliya Museum of Contemporary Art is delighted to announce the winner of 2018 Keshet Award for Contemporary Art founded by Bar-Gil Avidan Family – artist Hila Amram.
+The Herzliya Museum of Contemporary Art is pleased to announce Yael Frank as the 2019 recipient of the Keshet Award for Contemporary Art, founded by the Bar-Gil Avidan family.

 Members of the professional committee that selected the final candidates for this year’s award include Dr. Aya Lurie (Chairperson), Director and Chief Curator of Herzliya Museum of Contemporary Art; curator Edna Mosenson, curator Sally Haftel, curator Rula Khoury and artist David Adika; Keren Bar-Gil, award’s founder and donor; Vered Gadish, award’s producer.